tychonievich/graphics/md/text/grid-fluids.md

 To remove divergence, we use the gradient of a pseudo-pressure field.

-Real pressure has the property that the force it applies is the gradient of a scalar field and, like all gradients, is a purely divergence field.
+Real pressure has the property that the force it applies is the gradient of a scalar field and, like all gradients, is a purely divergent field.
 If we can subtract a purely-divergent flow from an existing flow we can make it divergence-free without changing any of the circulation that we want to keep.

 True pressure involves terms like the speed of sound and is more complicated than we want to handle.